22BCSIOT636/winning-camp-projects-Mishra-Aman-14689/README.md

 ## License

-The Netflix Streaming Platform Website is open-source and released under the [MIT License](LICENSE).
+The Movie Streaming Platform Website is open-source and released under the [MIT License](LICENSE).